floydpink/harimenon.com/source/index.markdown

 I love StackOverflow, GitHub, Hacker News and Twitter (not necessarily in that order).

-I wish I would one day be a CTO-ish someone of something-big, founded by myself!
+I hope to be a CTO-ish someone of something-big, founded by myself, one day!

 ### Projects

 The few that are worthy of mention:

  - [flickr downloadr](http://flickrdownloadr.com) - A flickr download manager for Windows, conceived from a personal need.
- - [Travis CI](http://floydpink.github.com/Travis-CI/) - Prenatal stages of what would be an Android app for the awesome Travis CI.
+ - [Travis CI](http://floydpink.github.com/Travis-CI/) - An Android app for the awesome continuous integration service - Travis CI.
  - [lzwCompress.js](http://floydpink.github.com/lzwCompress.js/) - A compression utility spun off from one of the projects I worked for.

 Check out my profile at GitHub for all the stuff that I fork and push to.